dkosmari/Papaya-HUD/README.md

 # Papaya HUD

-This is a HUD plugin for the Aroma CFW on the Wii U.
+This is a HUD plugin for the Aroma environment on the Wii U.

 ## Features